chris-3345/portcull/README.md

 cargo install --path .
 ```

 For the above to work, make sure ~/.cargo/bin is in your PATH.
+If the command worked, then it probably is on your PATH, so this note was a bit unnecessary actually.
+Oh well.

 ## OS Support/How it works
 `portcull` is cross-platform and uses native system commands to find PIDs.
 On Linux/macOS, it uses lsof.
 On Windows, it uses netstat.